Rajendra Mahato

 Rajendra Mahato (राजेन्द्र महतो; born 19 November 1958) is a Nepalese politician, who had been serving as the Deputy Prime Minister and Minister for Urban Development since 4 June 2021 but was removed from the post by the Supreme Court on 22 June 2021, making his tenure of just 18 days the shortest till date.
-He was the parliamentary party leader of the People's Socialist Party, Nepal, although the status matter of conflict within the party.
+He was the parliamentary party leader of the People's Socialist Party, Nepal although the status matter of conflict within the party.

 Though weak today due to continuous party change, he once was a well known leader of Terai-Madhesh based political alliance.
-Now, he is thought to move to Sarlahi 4.
+Mahato contested election from Sarlahi 2 where he lost with Mahindra Ray Yadav of Maoist Centre.
 He has previously contested the election from Sarlahi and Dhanusha where his party could win no local level head position and got clean swept in recent election.

 Political career

 Mahato began his political career in 1990.
-In the 1994 parliamentary elections, he contested from Sarlahi-2 as a candidate of the Nepal Sadbhavana Party, finishing second with 10,173 votes.
+In the 1994 parliamentary elections, he contested from Sarlahi 2 as a candidate of the Nepal Sadbhavana Party finishing second with 10,173 votes.
 In the 1999 elections, he won the seat with 14,750 votes, defeating former Prime Minister Surya Bahadur Thapa of the Rastriya Prajatantra Party.

-In 2007, Mahato split from the Nepal Sadbhavana Party (Anandidevi) and formed his own party, later named the Sadbhavana Party.
-Over the years, he joined several parties including the Rastriya Janata Party, Janata Samajbadi Party, and Loktantrik Samajbadi Party.
+In 2007, Mahato split from the Nepal Sadbhavana Party (Anandidevi) and formed his own party which he later named the Sadbhavana Party.
+Over the years, he joined several parties including the Rastriya Janata Party, Janata Samajbadi Party and Loktantrik Samajbadi Party.

-In April 2008, Mahato was elected from Sarlahi-4 in the Constituent Assembly election.
-However, he lost the seat in the 2013 election to Mahendra Rai Yadav of the Terai Madhesh Sadbhavana Party Nepal.
+In April 2008, Mahato was elected from Sarlahi 4 in the Constituent Assembly election.
+However, he lost the seat in the 2013 election to Mahendra Rai Yadav of the Terai Madhesh Sadbhavana Party.
 Under proportional representation, his wife Sahil Devi Mahato was nominated to the Assembly.

 Mahato has been a prominent advocate for Madhesi rights, expressing opposition to provisions in Nepal’s draft constitution that he viewed as discriminatory against the Madhesi community.

-Deputy Prime Minister

-On 4 June 2021, Mahato joined the second Oli cabinet as Deputy Prime Minister and Minister for Urban Development.
-His tenure ended on 22 June 2021 following a Supreme Court verdict that annulled the cabinet expansion.

-Formation of Rastriya Mukti Party Nepal

-In February 2024, Mahato left the Loktantrik Samajbadi Party and announced a campaign advocating a "multi-national state" model.
-In September 2024, he announced the formation of a new party, later named the Rastriya Mukti Party Nepal.
-The Election Commission officially registered the party in January 2025, with an election symbol of an LPG cylinder and a flag featuring a bow and arrow.

-Recent activities

-In February 2025, Mahato announced plans to form an alternative political alliance promoting inclusive and multi-ethnic national identity.
-The same month, he participated in protests against the Pathibhara cable car project, citing concerns over the preservation of cultural and religious heritage.

 Personal life

-Rajendra Mahato was born on 19 November 1958 in Babaraganj, Chandranagar Rural Municipality-2, Sarlahi District, Nepal, as the second child of Khobhari Mahato.
+Rajendra Mahato was born on 19 November 1958 in Babaraganj, Chandranagar Rural Municipality-2, Sarlahi District, Nepal, as the second child of Khobhari Mahato though disputed.